Arnold Jackson (British Army officer): Medals and honours

 Jackson was also Mentioned in Despatches six times during the war, all published in the Gazette: 15 June 1916, 23 July 1917, 21 December 1917, 24 May 1918, 28 December 1918 and 12 January 1920.

 Later life

-He was a member of the British delegation at the Paris Peace Conference, 1919, and was appointed a CBE for his work there.
+He was a member of the British delegation at the Paris Peace Conference, 1919 and was appointed a Commander of the Order of the British Empire for his work there.
 He was called to the Bar at Middle Temple.

-He went on to be a member of the British Olympic Council in 1920, and a major force in the founding of the Achilles Club.
+He went on to be a member of the British Olympic Council in 1920 and a major force in the founding of the Achilles Club.

 He emigrated to the United States in 1921, where he worked in industry and as a Justice of the Peace in Connecticut.
 He directed the first Kentucky Derby Festival in 1935.
-During World War II, he was a Colonel on the staff of the Governor of Kentucky, and Administration Officer of the Inspection Board of U.K. and Canada in New York and Ottawa, in charge of Inspectors and anti-sabotage precautions.
-He also met convoys arriving in New York and give what help he could to returning servicemen.
+During the Second World War, he was a colonel on the staff of the Governor of Kentucky and Administration Officer of the Inspection Board of U.K. and Canada in New York and Ottawa, in charge of Inspectors and anti-sabotage precautions.
+He also met convoys arriving in New York and gave what help he could to returning servicemen.